Phalcode/gamevault-docs/docs/intro.md

 Crackpipe is an innovative gaming platform providing a decentralized, [source-available](https://wikipedia.org/wiki/Source-available_software) alternative to popular gaming platforms like Steam and Epic Games.
 It allows you and your friends to enjoy playing and organizing games stored **on your own file server**.

 But Crackpipe operates differently.
 You can not buy games on this platform.
 Instead, think of it as your personal Steam for video games.
-You bring your own game files (installers, binaries and so on) from wherever you have them, and the platform detects and provides a user-friendly interface to easily download, install, and track your playtimes and progress.
+You bring your own game files (installers, binaries and so on) from wherever you have them, and the platform detects them and provides a user-friendly interface to easily download, install, and track your playtimes and progress.
 You can not _stream_ games with this app.

 The Crackpipe ecosystem consists of two main components: a self-hosted NestJS Backend Application and one or more App Clients for you and your close ones.